7.2: Polysaccharides

 Depending on its molecular weight, it is soluble in water (forming viscous solutions) and organic solvents.
 It is also used as a food thickener and stabilizer.
 It is synthesized by lactic acid-forming bacteria using sucrose as an energy source.
 Most uses are commercial.

-Cellulose, a structural homopolymer of glucose in plants, has of β 1,4 main chain links without branching.
-Multiple chains are held together by intra and inter-chain H-bonds.
+Cellulose, a structural homopolymer of glucose in plants, has β 1,4 main chain links without branching.
+Multiple chains are held together by intra- and inter-chain H-bonds.
 It is the most abundant biological molecule in nature.
-Various rendering of 4 glucose residues in cellulose are shown in Figure \(\PageIndex{8}\).
+Various renderings of 4 glucose residues in cellulose are shown in Figure \(\PageIndex{8}\).
 Haworth structures are not shown.
 Instead, more chemically informative chairs and wedge/dash structures are used.
-It's important to see the structures displayed in many ways, since different representations of carbohydrate structures can be found in different sources.
+It's important to see the structures in various forms, since carbohydrate structures are represented differently across sources.

 The same structure as in A is shown in the left part of B in wedge/dash from (looking down on the ring).
-The right-hand side of B shows a variant of the left-hand side of B that is generated by simple 1800 rotation around the bond indicated in the left of B.
+The right-hand side of B shows a variant of B's left-hand side generated by a simple 1800 rotation around the bond indicated on the left of B.

-In C, the simple repeat is shown without the chain flips in A and B. The acetal/glycosidic/glucosidic bond seems to be shown in a straight line in the chair structures (a bit confusing and structurally deceptive) but is shown more clearly in the adjacent wedge/dash structure.
+The simple repeat is shown in C without the chain flips in A and B. The acetal/glycosidic/glucosidic bond appears as a straight line in the chair structures (a bit confusing and structurally deceptive), but is shown more clearly in the adjacent wedge/dash structure.

-All of the structures are correct, but the one shown in A is most often used.
+All structures are correct, but the one shown in A is most often used.

-One long chain can interact with other chains in a structure stabilized by intrachain and interchain hydrogen bonds.
+A single long chain can interact with other chains, forming a structure stabilized by intrachain and interchain hydrogen bonds.
 Different sources display different hydrogen bonds.
 Some common ones are shown below.
 These chains align in parallel and twist to form larger cellulose fibers.
 Figure \(\PageIndex{9}\) shows an interactive iCn3D model of cellulose chains.

 In addition, hydrophobic interactions occur between adjacent planes of cellulose strands.
-How can that be considering the strongly polar nature of glucose and a single cellulose strand?
-Figure \(\PageIndex{9B}\): below with two representations of cellulose shows how axial hydrogens projecting vertically from the plane of the glucose monomer rings form a weak but biologically significant hydrophobic surface.
+How can that be, considering the strongly polar nature of glucose and a single cellulose strand?
+Figure \(\PageIndex{9B}\): below, with two representations of cellulose, shows how axial hydrogens project vertically from the plane of the glucose monomer rings to form a weak but biologically significant hydrophobic surface.

 Top Panel: Yang G, Luo X and Shuai L (2021) Bioinspired Cellulase-Mimetic Solid Acid Catalysts for Cellulose Hydrolysis.
 Front.
 Bioeng.
 Biotechnol.
 9:770027. doi: 10.3389/fbioe.2021.770027.
 Creative Commons Attribution License (CC BY).